Culture at PWBM

 - Openness: We are responsible to be open to you about PWBM’s future plans, major deliverables, long-term vision and our finances.
 If you ever feel in the dark, just ask.
 You should always be “in the know.”

 - Trust: We want you to take ownership.
-That first means communicating your plans and ideas widely, especially with your boss.
-In return, we respect and believe in your ability and decisions to do what is best for your deliverables and for PWBM.
-We will stand by you in external interactions and never “throw you under the bus.”
+That first means communicating your plans and ideas widely, especially with your supervisor.
+In return, we respect and believe in your ability and decisions to do what is best for your projects and for PWBM.
+We will stand by you in external interactions.
 We trust you to seek out help and support when you need it and to work on your own when you don’t.